microsoft/hands-on-lab-github-copilot/docs/workshop.md

 Now, let's write the A* pathfinding algorithm in Java.
 ```

+Now, let's test it by copying and pasting the following prompt in the GitHub Copilot Chat.
+You should see that Copilot generates the code step by step following the instructions you provided with some explanations.

 ## Role Prompting

 Also called foundational prompt, it's a general prompt you're giving to Copilot Chat to personnalise his behavior and setup your flavour of Copilot.